How To Make A Hartmann Focus Mask for Seestar S50

 Draw an equilateral triangle from the top point to the lower sections.

 Draw an equilateral triangle from the top point to the 4 and 8 o'clock positions.
 Where the lines of the triangle intersect the dividing lines, draw a line to make a smaller triangle which points outwards.
-Shade this in for clarity then carefully cut out the circle, then the smaller triangles with a knife.
+Shade this in for clarity, then carefully cut out the circle and the smaller triangles with a knife.

 You should now have a carboard disc with triangles cut out and the tube with tape and washer glued on.